 Connecticut provides counsel to indigent youth through a statewide Division of Public Defender Services overseen by a bi-partisan commission, which appoints the Public Defender, sets compensation, and engages in policy making.
 The Division employs a staff of permanent juvenile defenders throughout the state and has a federally-funded Juvenile Post-Conviction & Re-Entry unit that represents adjudicated juvenile clients who have been committed to the Department of Children and Families.
 The Division contracts with private attorneys who serve as “Special Public Defenders” when the Division has a conflict of interest.
 The indigent defense system is entirely state-funded.

 The Division, which is required to “establish training, practice and caseload standards for the representation of children, youths, indigent respondents and indigent legal parties,” Conn.
-Gen. Stat. § 51-296(c)(3), released Performance Guidelines for Counsel in Juvenile Matters, intended to serve as a guide for the representation of juvenile clients in delinquency proceedings.
+Gen. Stat.
+Ann. § 51-296(c)(3), released Performance Guidelines for Counsel in Juvenile Matters, intended to serve as a guide for the representation of youth clients in delinquency proceedings.
 These advisory guidelines were designed for counsel to evaluate and improve their own performance and cover a variety of issues, including role of counsel, plea negotiations, trial preparation, disposition, and appeal.